Smartproxy/Selenium/java/README.md

 - [Chrome WebDriver](https://sites.google.com/a/chromium.org/chromedriver/downloads)
 - [Firefox WebDriver](https://github.com/mozilla/geckodriver/releases)

-Note that you need to have at least one of the above drivers to continue your progress.
+You'll need at least one of the above drivers to continue with the next steps.

 ### Installation

-This particular code was built with [Eclipse](https://www.eclipse.org/) which will be used to build and launch the application.
+This code was built with [Eclipse](https://www.eclipse.org/), which will be used to build and launch the application.

-If you feel like using something else or executing the script with `javac` command, you may need to install [JAVA JRE](https://www.oracle.com/technetwork/java/javase/downloads/server-jre8-downloads-2133154.html).
+If you feel like using something else or executing the script with the `javac` command, you may need to install [JAVA JRE](https://www.oracle.com/technetwork/java/javase/downloads/server-jre8-downloads-2133154.html).

-Once you have all the prerequisites ready, create your project folder:
+Once you have all of the prerequisites ready, create your project folder:

 ```
 mkdir your_project
 ```
 <img src="https://i.imgur.com/6US2PJs.png">

-When project directory is setup, you can now download our example script for Selenium.
+When the project directory is set up, you can now download our example script for Selenium.

-Make sure that you download the script accordingly to which WebDriver you want to use:
+Make sure that you download the script according to which WebDriver you want to use:

-1. Open Terminal/Command Prompt window.
+1. Open the Terminal/Command Prompt window.
 2. Navigate to the main directory of your project folder using `cd your_project`
 3. Download one of the examples below.
-4. You should now see your project folder populated with *example.java* file.
+4. You should now see your project folder populated with the *example.java* file.

 *Firefox*